selendra/selendrachain/docs/validator.md

  To became **Selendra** validator you need to stake at least **31416 SEL**.
 This stake amount can come from yourself or from nominators.
 This means that as a minimum, you will need enough **SEL** to set up Stash and Controller accounts with the existential deposit, plus a little extra for transaction fees.
 The rest can come from nominators.

  ***Warning***: Any **SEL** that you stake for your validator is liable to be slashed, meaning that an insecure or improper setup may result in loss of **SEL** tokens!
 If you are not confident in your ability to run a validator node, it is recommended to nominate your SEL to a trusted validator node instead.

- ##  Build Selendra-Chain
- To Install and build Selendra-Chain see [here](https://github.com/selendra/selendra-chain/blob/main/README.md).

- ## Install & Configure Network Time Protocol (NTP) Client
+### Install & Configure Network Time Protocol (NTP) Client
 NTP is a networking protocol designed to synchronize the clocks of computers over a network.
 NTP allows you to synchronize the clocks of all the systems within the network.
 Currently it is required that validators' local clocks stay reasonably in sync, so you should be running NTP or a similar service.

  ```sh
 # Check if NTP is installed and running, you should see System clock synchronized: yes